murdockfpv/murdockfpv.github.io/_posts/2021-05-23-Ross-Creek.md

 ---

 > I went on an adventure with my girlfriend and my dad to the Ross Creek Cedars in Montana.
 It was a really cool place to fly, but particularly dangerous with the density of trees!
-Crashing on these steep mountains or above the river would have been bye-bye birdie!
-Were the photos worth the risk?

 ___